-Script Pipeline develops writers of all levels for film and television, connecting them to producers, agents, and managers.
-The results of this process so far: over $6 million in screenplay and TV pilot spec sales from alumni and several produced films on both the indie and studio level.
+Script Pipeline discovers and develops writers for film and television, connecting them to producers, agents, and managers.
+Since 1999, several produced films and over $8 million in screenplay and TV pilot spec sales are credited to Script Pipeline’s singular, intensive process of long-term writer-to-industry facilitation.

 Some major success stories over the years …

 In a moment that turned a new spotlight on specs from unproduced writers, Screenwriting Contest winner Evan Daugherty sold Snow White and the Huntsman to Universal for $3 million, one of the biggest spec sales of all time.
 He later wrote Divergent and Ninja Turtles, amongst other features for studios.
 His contest-winning script Killing Season was produced and starred Robert De Niro.